-The cost of living in Charleston is relatively lower than the national average.
-It sits at 91.4.
-The national average is 100.
+Thanks to inexpensive housing costs, the cost of living in Charleston is usually well below the national average.
 This is good news when you’re a college student on a strict budget.
 Also, because Charleston is the state capital, residents have access to many health and human services from the state and several non-profits within the city.

-Even with its relatively lower cost of living, life in Charleston has its challenges.
+Even with its relatively low costs, life in Charleston has its challenges.
 Below are some organizations that can help make life in this capital city much easier, especially for a college student juggling books, work, and family.

 This list of organizations and programs is by no means complete.
 The Kanawha County Community Services guide from the United Way of Central West Virginia has contact information for several more organizations that offer a variety of programs to those in Charleston who need help.
 Contact the organizations that can help you.